 Security of your data

-we endeavour to take all reasonable steps to protect your Data, including the use of encryption technology.
+We endeavour to take all reasonable steps to protect your Data, including the use of encryption technology.
 When you enter sensitive information such as bank account information, we encrypt the transmission of that information using secure socket layer technology (SSL).
 However, we cannot guarantee the security of any Data you disclose online.
 In using the Site, you accept the inherent security implications of engaging in transactions over the Internet, and you agree that you will not hold Edale responsible for any breach of security unless we have been grossly negligent or in wilful default.
-If you have any questions about security on our Site, you can contact us at email@example.com. you acknowledge that email messages sent over the internet are not encrypted and are not secure.
+If you have any questions about security on our Site, you can contact us at firstname.lastname@example.org. you acknowledge that email messages sent over the internet are not encrypted and are not secure.
 Despite efforts to protect your Data, we cannot ensure or warrant the security of any Data you transmit to us, via, to, or from our Site. you accept that Edale cannot be held liable for any breaches of confidentiality that may occur as a result of the use of email. you transmit all such Data at your own risk.

 Communications between you and Edale

-we may intercept, record and/or monitor any communication(s) (including telephone calls or other electronic communications) between you and us. we may do so in order to resolve queries in the future and for the purposes of ensuring security, staff training and complying with our regulatory and legal responsibilities.
+We may intercept, record and/or monitor any communication(s) (including telephone calls or other electronic communications) between you and us. we may do so in order to resolve queries in the future and for the purposes of ensuring security, staff training and complying with our regulatory and legal responsibilities.

 If you do not wish to be contacted by Edale in respect of future marketing communications (excluding any mandatory communications which are a necessary part of being an Edale client which cannot be opted out of), we will give you the opportunity to unsubscribe to the receipt of such communications in every electronic mail communication that we send you.